-We start by working out the internal logic of the app and creating a mindmap.
+We start by working out the internal logic of the education app and creating a mindmap.
 Then transfer it to black and white wireframes.
-When the logic is coordinated, we determine the app’s style.
-Then polish the details and create a UI-kit for fast and convenient mobile development.
+When the logic is coordinated, we determine the app’s style, then polish the details and create a UI-kit for fast and convenient mobile development.

 3. App development

-Our team includes a project manager that looks after the whole process, a UI/UX designer who did a great job at the previous stage, 2-3 developers for iOS or Android, and a QA specialist.
+Our team includes a project manager that looks after the whole process, a UI/UX designer, 2-3 developers for iOS or Android, and a QA specialist.